 That looks a great place.
 I'd love to visit there.
 I like the vintage trailer.

-Nilza Marie Santana-Castillo (author) from California on September 14, 2018:
+Nilza Marie Santana-Castillo (author) from Adventuring on September 14, 2018:

 If you're adventurous with food, absolutely!